wesleyh-dev/LegUp/README.md

 LegUp

-Our goal is for our users to stay politically active from their mobile devices.

-Available Soon!
+The goal of this app is to provide a simple, effective UI for users to identify and contact their elected representatives at the national and local levels.